 Conceptual Open Coding (COC)

 Conceptual open coding was conducted on each of the study’s participant’s “raw” interview response data, called a Macro Interview Response (MIR).
-MIRs consisted of the transcription of all the words, phrases, and sentences a specific participant used to describe the meaning and significance of the experience (topic, issue, question, etc.) under investigation.
+Macro Interview Responses consisted of the transcription of all the words, phrases, and sentences a specific participant used to describe the meaning and significance of the experience (topic, issue, question, etc.) under investigation.
 For the first task in the Conceptual Analysis Phase, the material for the COC, which consists of creating MIR coding cards for all the response data to be used for the COC was assembled.
 A set of 40 “Sample Coding Cards,” a theoretically representative set, was then selected from the larger sample under study.
 Finally, a set of five theoretically neutral conceptual coders was assembled to use the grounded theory concept of “open” coding and the method of “constant comparison” for similarities and differences in the comparison of the properties of participant response data to identify the unique content properties that define the basic pool of conceptual categories in the raw response data, use those properties to identify all qualitatively different (non-overlapping) conceptual categories in the data set, and formulate and document an explicit description of the unique content property that the response data of each conceptual category share in common (similarity) and that they do not share with any other categories (difference) (Kurtines et al., 2008) .

 After a brief orientation to RDA (and the current study) that included a general explanation of the goals of coding (i.e., to identify and classify answers to interview questions into conceptually meaningful groups or categories) and a brief overview of the process that would be used (i.e., by sorting cards containing a transcription of various segments of the interviewee's answers to the questions), the coders reviewed the sample set and identified a preliminary initial set of seven non-overlapping conceptual categories (Academics, Self-Preservation, Relationships, Conflict Avoidance, Self-Improvement, Approval of Others, Stress Reduction) contained in this particular data set, working blind to Condition.